 “The IAAF is making a call on issues that science does not know.”

-The issue has also been taken up by human rights activists and the United Nations Human Rights Council released a resolution which expressed concern with the regulations of female athletes.
+The issue has also been taken up by human rights activists and the United Nations Human Rights Council, which released a resolution that expressed concern with the regulations of female athletes.

 One of their many concerns included that “there may have been a lack of legitimate and justifiable evidence for the regulations to the extent that they may not be reasonable and objective and lack proportionality between the aim of the regulations and the proposed measure.”

 In other words, the regulations have no legitimate basis in science and are being unfairly applied.

 Unfortunately, Semenya is not the first female runner to face such scrutiny and regulations.
 Runner Dutee Chand fought for years for her right to compete as a woman.
 In 2018, the IAAF finally made a ruling that women with naturally high testosterone levels could safely run in any race under 400m without regulations (Chand runs the 200m and 100m races).